If you are looking for primary education in Doncaster, look no further than St. Alban's, Denaby Main.

 Key Stage 1 Phonics and Reading Scheme Details.

-We use the Read Write Inc. programme in school as a whole school approach for both Key Stage 1 and 2.
+We use the Read Write Inc. programme in school as a whole school approach for Key Stage 1.

 Read Write Inc. programmes provide a systematic approach to literacy, covering the teaching of reading, writing, spelling and comprehension.